-Using a nipple shield for sore nipples has the same problems as using it for a baby who will not latch on.
-Milk supply may decrease and the baby may not want to take the breast directly again.
+Using a nipple shield for sore nipples results in the same problems as using it for a baby who will not latch on.
+Milk supply is likely to decrease, and the baby may not want to take the breast directly again.
 Furthermore, a nipple shield is not a good way to treat sore nipples, oftentimes it will make the problem worse and cause more trauma.
-True, I have heard from some mothers that using the nipple shield helped them get past the pain and they were able to get the baby to take the breast again without pain; this is not always the case and there are better ways of dealing with sore nipples (prevention being the best of all).
-See the information sheets When Latching, Sore Nipples, The All Purpose Nipple Ointment, Candida Protocol as well as the video clips.
+True, we have heard from some mothers that using the nipple shield helped them get past the pain and they were able to get the baby to take the breast again without pain; this is not always the case and there are better ways of dealing with sore nipples (prevention being the best of all).
+See the blogs/info sheets What is a good latch, Latch quiz, Sore Nipples, The All Purpose Nipple Ointment, Candida Protocol.

 3. The baby is born prematurely.

 If the baby is not restricted to starting breastfeeding at 34 weeks gestation (as in most of special care units or neonatal intensive care units in North America and Western Europe), if the mother is helped get the best latch possible and shown how to know a baby is getting milk, then nipple shields will hardly ever be necessary for the premature baby.
-See the information sheet Premature Baby.
+See these blogs Premature Baby 1, 2, 3.

 4. The baby needs to learn how to suck

-A baby learns to suck and suck well by breastfeeding.
+A baby learns to suck and suck well by breastfeeding, not by sucking on a nipple shield.
 If a baby “sucks better” on a nipple shield it’s only because the baby is not latching on to the breast.
 A baby who latches on and gets milk will suck just fine.
-The problem is that the baby is not latching on well and using a nipple shield does not teach a baby now to do that.
+The problem is that the baby is not latching on well and using a nipple shield does not teach a baby how to do that.